psyinfra/HTCrystalBall/README.md

 1.  clone this repo to the file system of any machine in your HTCondor cluster

     `git clone https://github.com/psyinfra/HTCrystalBall.git`
+2.  create and open a new or existing python `virtualenv` by using the commands

+    `python3 -m venv /path/to/virtual/environment`

+    `source /path/to/virtual/environment/bin/activate`

-2.  `cd` into the newly created directory and install python modules using the setup.py
+2.  `cd` into the newly created directory and install python modules using the setup.py to then call the script from the `virtualenv` whenever necessary

     `cd HTCrystalBall`